 You might think that wide pants don’t form fold and this couldn’t be further away from the truth.

-Taka a look at the wide pants outline first.
+Take a look at the outline of the wide pants first.

 Straight leg: the pants are closer to the leg at the front and they leave much more space at the back.